lenderpanel

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Over the last few months I have been searching for a leasehold apartment up to £245,000 and found one close by in Stone Cross I like with a park and railway links in the vicinity, the downside is that it only has 52 remaining years left on the lease.
-I can't really find anything else in Stone Cross suitable, so just wondered if I would be making a mistake buying a short lease?
+I have been on the look out for a flat up to £305k and found one round the corner in Stone Cross I like with amenity areas and transport links nearby, however it only has 51 years unexpired on the lease.
+There is not much else in Stone Cross for this price, so just wondered if I would be making a grave error acquiring a short lease?

-If you require a mortgage that many years will be a potential deal breaker.
+Should you need a mortgage that many years will be a potential deal breaker.
 Discount the offer by the amount the lease extension will cost if it has not already been discounted.
-If the existing proprietor has owned the premises for at least twenty four months you may ask them to start the process of the extension and pass it to you.
-You can add 90 years to the existing lease term and have £0 ground rent by law.
-You should speak to your conveyancing lawyer concerning this.
+If the existing owner has owned the premises for at least 2 years you may ask them to start the process of the extension and pass it to you.
+An additional ninety years can be extended on to the existing lease term with a zero ground rent applied.
+You should consult your conveyancing solicitor regarding this matter.

 Last updated